Charitable Street Collections

 You'll need to upload a letter of authorisation from the organisation or charity that you’re raising money for.
 An organisation or charity can have a maximum of 4 collection days in Bournemouth each year.

-If you wish to cancel your permit, please let us know as soon as possible so that we can offer the date to other organisations.
+Please let us know as soon as possible so that we can offer the date to other organisations.

 Bournemouth air festival